 They Have Authentic Relationships with their Audience

-Micro-influencers don’t bring the cookie cutter like, copy and paste content approach to their brand partnerships.
-In fact, most don’t endorse brands which they don’t truly believe in and have brand loyalty to.
+Micro-influencers don’t bring the cookie-cutter like, copy-and-paste content approach to their brand partnerships.
+In fact, most don’t even endorse brands they don’t truly believe in and have brand loyalty towards.
 In turn, their followers view them as highly credible sources because they are authentic in their promotions.